SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Read on for a list of my 25 favorite things to do inside on those rainy and cool SF days.

 The California Academy of Sciences is San Francisco's premier science museum, containing a planetarium, four-story rainforest, aquarium, and natural history museum all under one (living) roof.
-This eco-friendly architectural feat also houses an earthquake exhibit and Claude, the albino alligator.
+This eco-friendly architectural feat also houses an earthquake exhibit and Claude, the rare white alligator.

 This is one of the indoor activities in San Francisco where you will find so much to discover, you could spend a whole day here, or even an evening!
 On 21+ Thursday nights, the museum comes alive with music and cocktails.
 The Cal Academy is located in Golden Gate Park.